ammartin8/easy-budget/README.md

 ## Project Summary

-This is a budget application that allows users to enter expenses, savings and view data visualizations of the data.
+This is a budget application is a command line interface app that allows users to enter expenses, income, view records, and view data visualizations of the data.
+The user will be able to add records that will save to a sqlite database.
+In addition you can edit or delete previously saved records.
+The application uses a Object Relation Mapping (ORM) Database called [Peewee](https://docs.peewee-orm.com/en/latest/index.html) to create and manipulate databases.

 ## Technical Summary